Dr. Sumant Nigam, Professor & Director

 Enabling SST Analysis: Seasonal SST anomalies in the global domain were analyzed in the 20th-century using the Extended Empirical Orthogonal Function (EEOF) technique, following Guan and Nigam (2008).
 The Hadley Centre Sea Ice and Sea Surface Temperature data (HadISST 1.1; Rayner et al. 2003) was analyzed.
 The physicality of the extracted variability modes was assessed using marine productivity and observational analog counts.
 The North Pacific and Bering Sea recruitment records obtained from Hare and Mantua (2000) and the International Pacific Halibut Commission were used to assess the physicality of the decadal modes in the Pacific.
 The optimal sampling window-width and number of rotated modes was determined from sensitivity analysis reported in Sengupta (2019) and Nigam et al. (2020).
 The EEOF technique yields, among others, the nonstationary Secular Trend, Pacific and Atlantic decadal variability modes, and ENSO, all without any advance filtering (and potential aliasing) of the SST record.
 The Indian Ocean Dipole does not emerge as an independent mode, consistent with Zhao and Nigam (2015).

-Statistical ENSO Forecast: The ENSO forecast is developed from the spatiotemporal structure of the antecedent SST anomalies (fall 2022-spring 2023).
+Statistical ENSO Forecast: The ENSO forecast is developed from the spatiotemporal structure of the antecedent SST anomalies (fall 2023-spring 2024).
 The anomalies were projected on the SST loading vectors, generating the SST principal components (PC).
 The obtained SST PCs were multiplied by their lagged seasonal SST regressions, generating the ENSO forecast.
 The strategy is similar to that deployed in drought reconstruction (Nigam et al. 2011).

 University of Maryland's Experimental ENSO Forecast